mmcdermott/How-to-PhD/docs/index.md

 in computer science).
 These skills are divided into 7 modules, listed below, but this is in no way intended to be a comprehensive or objective list.

+Another key disclaimer: These are my own opinions, based on my own experiences, and I could very well be wrong!
+If you think anything I'm saying here is incorrect, unhelpful, or worse, unethical for any reason, please [contact me](contact) so we can work to correct it.
+The purpose of this guide is to help new students---whatever we can do collectively to acheive that, I'm all for.

 # Index
   1. [Research](skill_modules/research)
        1. Finding / Designing New Projects